siddu1998/Computer-Vision-Fundamentals/README.md

-# Computer-Vision-Basics
 This Repositry will contain are pre  processing techniques required for image/video processing.
 All the code is implementation is in python and require the installtation of OpenCv.
+Once the pre processing is done do consider to follow the computer vision with neural Networks repositry to find a beautiful co-relation between them.
+All the image or frames once processed will help to attain better results in prediction and GAN.
+SSD Algortihm in real time with grayscale looks to perform better.